The Folks Behind The Work

 Support our horses with a care item from our Amazon wish list!

-Starbuck was found in a large herd of horses who didn’t get much attention.
+Starbuck was found in a large herd of horses that didn’t get much attention.
 Starbuck can be very food aggressive as a result of that time.
-He’s a sensitive horse whose discomfort often looks like stubbornness.
-Girls learn a healthy balance of keeping a positive relationship while holding Starbuck to high expectations to help him through his hard-headed moments.

-Pippi started life as a racehorse, but she wasn’t interested in racing and was sold to a western pleasure trainer.
-Unfortunately, this trainer used some cruel training methods with her, which made Pippi very nervous about being ridden and wearing a bridle.
-Despite all that, Pippi remains an incredibly sweet horse who tries so hard for people.
-She gets very tuned into her person, but this often means that if her EAP partner is nervous or unfocused, so is she!
-Pippi reflects how her human is feeling, so she teaches our girls how to identify their own emotions and how to start controlling them.
+Pippi started life as a racehorse.
+Once she showed her trainers she wasn’t interested in racing, she was sold to a Western Pleasure Trainer.
+Unfortunately, this trainer used some cruel training methods with her, which involved tying her head down while using spurs to make Pippi move forward.
+Understandably, Pippi is now very nervous about being ridden and about wearing a bridle.
+But even after going through all that, Pippi remains an incredibly sweet horse who tries so hard for people.

-Duchess is a mustang from California.
-Duchess spent five years in the wild before she was rounded up.
-Unfortunately, Duchess has had four or five different homes with people before she came to CORRAL.
-As a result of this lack of commitment after being in the wild, Duchess remains slow to trust and even slower to allow herself to be touched.
-That means Duchess teaches patience!
-Because she is so slow to trust, only the girls who can regulate their emotions and who show commitment can work with her.
-But when Duchess does allow touch, it’s an incredibly rewarding experience.
+Duchess is a mustang from California, and spent five years in the wild before she was rounded up.
+Unfortunately, Duchess has had four or five different homes before she came to CORRAL.
+As a result of this lack of commitment after being in the wild, Duchess remains slow to trust, and even slower to allow herself to be touched.

 Duke is a mustang.
-At one year old, Duke was rounded up from the wild in Utah.
-He was passed around to a couple of different trainers before landing at CORRAL, with Duchess.
-Duke’s sensitivity teaches the girls how quietly and softly they can communicate with him, and how much their body language affects each other.
+At the age of one, Duke was rounded up from the wild in Utah.
+He was passed around to a couple of different trainers before landing at CORRAL, with one of our other horses Duchess.